CorsoSource/birdsong/README.md

 Three helper classes are provided: `Tvq`, `Property`, and `Annotation`.
 These are all based on a class that allow these to be created with a bit of flexibility.
 Importantly, these will ensure values are sent to Canary in the expected order while leaving optional values out.

+> Note: If Canary returns a date of `0001-01-01T00:00:00.0000000` this will be set on the `timestamp` fields as `None`.
+It's a value returned under some circumstances (like requesting data for a nonexistent tag in a valid dataset), but because it's not a valid time `birdsong` interprets this to make sure it can't be confused for a normal datetime object.

 To generate an instance, pass in values either in order or by name:

 ```python